IIIF/api/source/api/extension/navplace/index.md

 #### 2.1.2 Feature

-A Feature object represents a spatially bounded thing.
+A Feature object represents a spatial bounding.
 Every Feature object is a GeoJSON object.

-*   A Feature object has a "type" property with the value "Feature".
+*   A Feature object has a `type` property with the value "Feature".
-*   A Feature object has a property with the name "geometry".
-The value of the geometry property _SHALL_ be either a Geometry object as defined above or, in the case that the Feature is unlocated, a JSON null value.
+*   A Feature object has a property with the name `geometry`.
+The value of the `geometry` property _SHALL_ be either a Geometry object as defined above or, in the case that the Feature is unlocated, a JSON null value.
-*   A Feature object has a property with the name "properties".
-The value of the properties property is an object (any JSON object or a JSON null value).
+*   A Feature object has a property with the name `properties`.
+The value of the `properties` property is an object (any JSON object or a JSON null value).
-*   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name "id", and the value of this property is either a JSON string or number.
+*   If a Feature has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name `id`, and the value of this property is either a string or number.

 #### 2.1.3 Feature Collection

+A Feature Collection object represents an aggregation of spatial boundings.

+*   A Feature Collection object has a `type` property with the value "FeatureCollection".
-A FeatureCollection object has a property with the name `features`.
+*   A Feature Collection object has a property with the name `features`.
 The value of `features` is a JSON array.
 Each element of the array is a Feature object as defined above.
 It is possible for this array to be empty, but when used in the context of this extension it _SHOULD NOT_ be empty.
-It is also possible for this array to be extremely complex.
+*   If a Feature Collection has a commonly used identifier, that identifier _SHOULD_ be included as a property of the Feature object with the name `id`, and the value of this property is either a string or number.

 #### 2.1.4 Position